Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 How to Grow Geraniums From Seed

 You can also start geraniums from seed.
 Start your seeds 8 to 10 weeks before your last frost date.
 Scarify them before planting.
-Scarification is done by either gently sanding the seed coat or knicking it with a sharp knife.
+Scarification is done by either gently sanding the seed coat or knicking it with a sharp knife, being careful not to injure the embryo inside.
 The idea is to open the seed coat so that moisture can get in and start the germination process.

 Be patient.
 Geraniums are perennials and therefore the seeds take longer to germinate.
 It could be up to 2 weeks before you see any signs of life.
 Keep your seeds and resulting seedlings warm (a heat mat is helpful) and moist.
 You can plant seedlings outdoors in your garden or in a container after all danger of frost has passed and the soil has warmed.
 You can expect flowers in about a month.